1Deterministic/1D-Sync/README.md

 The file `Config/control.json` stores dates and times of the synchronizations, it's not necessary to change it.
 However, if you want to force a sync to run on the next attempt you can remove the respective line from the file or change it to some chosen date and time.

 Use the file `Syncs/sync.json.example` as a template to create a synchronization.
-Note that the file, to be considered, must have the `.json` extension, so you have to rename it (recommended to duplicate this file and rename the copy). **All the following options are required and must be filled**:
+Note that the file, to be considered, must have the `.json` extension, so you have to rename it (recommended to duplicate this file and rename the copy). **All the following options are required and must be filled.
+The values must be between quotes**:

 * `enable`: sets if this sync will be active or not, must be **True** or **False**

 * `source_path`: path to the source folder

-* `source_selection_condition`: selection condition for the files in the source folder, **see [validations](#Validations)**
+* `source_selection_condition`: selection condition for the files in the source folder, **see [validations](#validations)**

 * `source_subfolder_search`: sets if the program will search for files in subfolders of the source folder, must be **True** or **False**